Ujjwal007xd/Railway-Management-system-/README.md

 PHP: Server-side scripting language for application logic.
 MySQL: Database management system for storing railway data.
-Localhost Server: Using XAMPP, WAMP, or similar for local development.
+Localhost Server: Using XAMPP, WAMP, or similar for local development. this project is done by ujjwal jha (1/23//SET/BCS/212) , simran dhanai(1/23/SET/BCS/193) and shreya sridhar under the guidance of Mrs SHOBHA TYAGI MA'AM